zachhall/cardealership/OOP Day 3.md

 * Why is this important?
 Why use a factory instead of relying on the new keyword?
   - **abstraction** and **insulation**

+## New Stuff we covered today

+1. Factory Pattern (and Abstraction)
+2. Implementing multiple Interfaces
+3. Generic class (focusing on generic elements)
+4. Composing objects at another objects creation

 ---

 ## When to use abstract classes, generic classes, and interfaces